 - ½ cup Water

 - A few drops lemon juice

 Prepare Puff Pastry

 - Defrost puff pastry sheets.
 On a floured surface roll first one out into a 10 x 15-inch rectangle.
 Keep other 2 sheets in fridge.
 Transfer first sheet to a lightly greased cookie sheet and put in refrigerator.
 Adjust oven rack to top position and preheat oven to 450°F (230°C).
-Do the same routine on the second sheet.
-Remove first sheet from refrigerator and replace it with the second one.
 Poke holes all over the first sheet and bake on top rack for 10 minutes, opening it up and poking more holes every 2 minutes.
-While first sheet is cooking, do same thing with the third sheet, replacing the second one in the fridge.
-Punch holes all over the second sheet and swap with one in oven when it is browned all over.
+While first sheet is cooking, do same thing with the other sheet in the refrigerator and poke holes in top.
+Swap with first tray as it is removed from oven, place browned sheet on a cutting board and place third sheet on now empty tray.
+Poke holes in it and repeat process as second tray is removed from oven. it is browned all over.
 Put aside to cool.
 Finish all in the same manner.
-When cool, trim browned edges on each to get 8 x 13-inch rectangles.
+When cool, stack all three sheets and trim browned edges to get 8 x 13-inch rectangles.

 - Put the water and sugar into a saucepan.
 Boil then reduce heat to medium-low and simmer until syrup reaches soft ball stage, 10-15 minutes.